DRIVER-EU/test-bed-design/README.md

 npm i # alternative, use pnpm i
 ```

 Additionally, in order to render the UML diagrams, you need to [install Graphviz](https://graphviz.gitlab.io/download).
+If you also wish to create ebooks, also install [Calibre](https://calibre-ebook.com/).

 ## Build instructions